kaven276/noradle/doc/advanced_topics.md

 <div id="title"> Noradle topics </div>

-servlet flow control
+servlet processing flow control
 =====================

 before & after filter
 -----------------------------------

-In Noradle, you can execute code before/after the main servlet procedure (target url-mapped-to procedure).
+  In Noradle, you can execute code before/after the main servlet procedure (url-mapped-to target procedure).
-Before execute the target servlet procedure, Noradle will find and execute `k_filter.before` in the same schema.
+Before the target servlet procedure execute, Noradle will find and execute `y$before(default to k_filter.before)` in the same schema.
-You can code security check, preparation there, you can call the following API to do the right control.
+You can do security check, preparation work there, you can call the following API to do the right control.

-* `h.go`
-* `g.finish`
-* `g.cancel`
-* `g.filter_pass`
+* `h.go` clear generated page, jump out servlet execution, and redirect to another URL using old linking scheme
+* `h.redirect` redirect to a URL
+* `h.gol` redirect to a URL using concise link scheme
+* `g.finish` commit current transaction and jump out of servlet execution immediately
+* `g.cancel` rollback current transaction and jump out of servlet execution immediately
+* `g.filter_pass` only used in k_filter.before to jump out of before filter immediately

-After executed the servlet procedure, Noradle will execute `k_filter.after`.
+  After the servlet procedure executed, Noradle will execute `y$after(default to k_filter.after)`.
-You can do log, gather run statics, or anything you need there.
+You can do logging, gather runtime statics, or anything you need there.

+  Note that before/after filter is set in ReqBase in nodejs side, you can set y$before/y$after request name-value pair to oracle to assign what's the before/after filter stored PL/SQL procedure, or you can just left it not assigned to any procedure to just ignore before/after filter.

-Note: If no `k_filter` package exists in the servlet' schema, Noradle simply do nothing before and after the servlet procedure execute, no exception will be raised.
+  Note: If no `k_filter` package exists in the servlet' schema, Noradle simply do nothing, no exception will be raised.

 instant jump out
 ----------------------------------------------------------------

-Instant jump out of servlet processing is needed When the top procedlure call sub procedures, for example, call common used checking sub procedures to do validation works.
+Instant jump out of servlet processing is needed When the top procedlure call sub procedures. for example, call common used checking sub procedures to do validation works.
-When first check failure occurs, sub procedure can just report error and exit further page processing, it do not need to return to the top procedure and top procedure do not need to judge if check is not passed, and goto the label at end of line of the top procedure.You code g.finished or g.cancel to instantly  and exit page processing pass control to Noradle's servlet container.
-You do instant jump out bt calling `g.finish, g.cancel`.
+When first check failure occurs, sub procedure can just report error and exit further page processing, it do not need to return to the top procedure and top procedure do not need to judge if check is not passed, and goto the label at end of line of the top procedure.You code with g.finished or g.cancel, page processing pass control to Noradle's servlet container instantly.
+You do instant jump out of servlet by calling `g.finish, g.cancel`.

 ```
 package ...